tobiasvl/tobiasvl.github.io/_posts/2020-04-16-chipos-hacking.md

 Beautiful.
 As a bonus for reading all of this you get to see the clunky UI of my emulator so far too.
 Time to get back to working on that!

 I decided to call my version of CHIPOS "CHIPOSLO", named after my home town Oslo, Norway and also short for "CHIPOS with Logical Operators".
-Michael J. Bauer graciously released CHIPOS into the public domain, so I here's [CHIPOSLO's GitHub repository](https://github.com/tobiasvl/chiposlo).
+Michael J. Bauer graciously released CHIPOS into the public domain, so here's [CHIPOSLO's GitHub repository](https://github.com/tobiasvl/chiposlo).

 You can view [the full diff between Michael's CHIPOS and my modifications](https://github.com/tobiasvl/chiposlo/compare/dea7bd7...master#diff-6073915b89c1340c2c8912fd94d11806) there (I didn't cover all the details in this blog post).